Linken History, Family Crest & Coats of Arms

 Another 47 words (3 lines of text) are included under the topic Early Linken Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Linken family to Ireland
+Migration of the Linken family

-, families began to migrate abroad in enormous numbers.
+Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Linken name or one of its variants: Elizabeth Lincoln, who settled in Virginia in 1635; Daniel Lincoln, who came to Hingham, MA in 1645; Robert Lincoln, who arrived in Boston in 1663; Ed Lincoln, who settled in Virginia in 1684.